Azure/ResourceModules/arm/Microsoft.MachineLearningServices/workspaces/computes/readme.md

 # Machine Learning Workspaces Computes `[Microsoft.MachineLearningServices/workspaces/computes]`

 This module deploys computes for an Machine Learning Workspace.
-Deploying a compute is not idempotent and will fail in case you try to redeploy over an existing compute in AML (see parameter `deployCompute`).
+Attaching a compute is not idempotent and will fail in case you try to redeploy over an existing compute in AML (see parameter `deployCompute`).

 ## Navigation